LezWatch/LezWatch/_writing/actors.md

 ### Sexuality

 Homosexual, Bisexual, Asexual, Heterosexual, Unknown, etc...
 Default to heterosexual.
-If you can't tell and are working on a webseries, default to Unknown.
+If you can't tell and are working on a webseries, default to **Unknown**.